lynchdennis94/portals-of-balor/README.md

 * Since I had extra time this week, I added in some of what I wanted to get done last week - more interesting maps!
 I implemented the following:
     * Section 4.1 - this let me refactor the code a lot into builders and made the other map-building sections easier.
 This _did_ require me dipping a bit into later parts of the code (specifically parts of Section 2.8) so I could put a spawner together.
 When I get to that part in week five, I'll review it to make sure I didn't miss anything related that wasn't relevant for the room generation, but without peeking ahead this section wouldn't have really been possible to follow
     * Section 4.3 - the first new map time (BSP Rooms), it wasn't _that_ much different from the 'simple rooms' look at the end of the day.
 But it let me dabble in some map creation
-    * Section 4.6 - this map type (Drunkard's walk) seemed unique enough to give my game more flavor, and if I have more time from now until the end I'd like to add other map types to continue giving more flavor
+    * Section 4.5 - this map type (Cellular Automata) seemed unique enough to give my game more flavor, and if I have more time from now until the end I'd like to add other map types to continue giving more flavor.
+I wanted to add drunkards walk, but there was a lot relying on the Cellular Automata implementation so I figured I'd start here instead
+* I did _not_ add the testing harness from Section 4.2 - while I think it's a useful tool and something I'll potentially leverage in the future, for the sake of building maps from a tutorial it didn't seem as necessary for this exercise.